 of Oslo (Norway) Joanna Faure Walker (UCL)

-Abstract submission and registration: OPEN
+Abstract submission and registration: CLOSED

-Short course registration: OPEN
+Short course registration: CLOSED (Waitlist only)

-Abstract deadline: November 1st
+Abstract deadline: November 15th (extended from November 1st)

-Early-bird registration deadline: December 1st
+Early-bird registration deadline: December 10th (extended from December 1st)

 Short-course dates: January 13th